Written by the team at Timber Creek Distillery in Crestview, Florida. Last updated: April 2026.

 Eagle’s Nest

 Eagle’s Nest is a longtime local favorite with a comfortable bar and a steady neighborhood crowd.
-It’s the kind of place people visit because it’s familiar, social, and dependable.
+It is the kind of place people visit because it is familiar, social, and dependable.

 The menu leans toward burgers, sandwiches, and classic American comfort food.
-It’s not flashy, but it works — and that’s exactly why it remains a regular meeting spot for many people in Crestview.
+It is not flashy.
+That’s exactly why it remains a regular meeting spot for many people in Crestview.

 Phone: (850) 689-8844